ropensci/roweb/_posts/2017-07-05-webrockets.md

-We were pretty happy to get the proof of concept `shiny` app that updates based on a test server up and running — lots of high fives and cheering :tada: when we saw the first few points getting added to the plot!
+We were pretty happy to get the proof of concept `shiny` app that updates based on a test server up and running — lots of high fives and cheering when we saw the first few points getting added to the plot!
 We then set our sights higher — could we plot some real sensor data?
 Miles set up an app on his phone that would start a websockets server that would send out messages containing accelerometer data from